zlnga1001/Stocktrading/README.md

+## I use Replit to build this project
-#This is my small project in order to practice using React as a beginner.
+This is my small project in order to practice using React as a beginner.
 This project is built in one week, with a reference from youtube's freecodeCamp

-## I use Replit to buid this project
 ## Running React on Repl.it

 [React](https://reactjs.org/) is a popular JavaScript library for building user interfaces.